gavinlyonsrepo/pic_12F675_projects/README.md

 Project List
 -----------------------------------------

-Each Project has a short readme, schematic and code file in the project subfolder.
+Each Project/example has a short readme, schematic and code file in the relevant subfolder.

 1. Blink LED in C code.
 2. Blink LED in assembly code.
-3. ...
+3. Toggle LED via a push Button in c code.
+4. Fade in and out LED with Pulse width modulation(PWM) in c code.
+5. TODO
-4. ...
+6. ...

 Communication
 -----------